On Friday 5 May, the US Food and Drug Administration (the FDA) announced its approval of the drug ‘edaravone’ for the treatment of MND.

 At this time, edaravone is only approved for use in Japan, South Korea and the US.

 People with MND have attempted to access edaravone in Japan.
 A representative of the Japan ALS Association has provided a FAQ document that explains how international patients may access Radicut in Japan.
 This process can be challenging and expensive.
-It also requires the cooperation of a local medical professional to administer the drug.
+It also requires the cooperation of a local medical professional to administer the drug and monitor the patient.

 As the national representative of all New Zealanders who are impacted by MND, MND New Zealand is committed to advocating for medications approved by major international regulatory bodies to be made available to people living with MND in New Zealand.